'Miracle' cancer survivor appreciates help

 She underwent 21 chemotherapy treatments at the Morrison Cancer Center and now is considered to be in remission.

 Hepler, a custodian at a school, wasn’t able to work because she didn’t feel good.
-Since the pancreas, which helps control blood sugar, wasn’t’ functioning correctly, she got diabetes, losing weight and having blurred vision.
+Since the pancreas, which helps control blood sugar, wasn’t functioning correctly, she got diabetes, lost weight and had blurred vision.

 After a “solid month” with a stomach ache, one day she told her husband, Jeff, she had to get to the emergency room.